ilitygergo/thesis/README.md

 # Thesis

-In this project, my task was to implement, and compare 5 different thinning algorithms on greyscale images.
+In this project, my task was to implement, and compare 5 different thinning algorithms for grayscale pictures.

-The common method up until these attempts was to convert the greyscale images to black and white pictures and thin the result.
+The common method up until these attempts was to convert the grayscale images to binary pictures and thin the result.

 These algorithms provide a different approach.

 The papers in chronological order:
-* 1997 (Dyer Rosenfeld)
+* Thinning algorithms for grayscale pictures 1997 (Dyer Rosenfeld)
 * 1984 (Salari Siy)
 * 1998 (Kang Et Al)
 *  2006 (Kim)